163dgm/fall-2023-capstone-moodle/data/analysis/README.md

 - HW:

-  - more questions on hw lead to better/worse performance
+  - 3more questions on hw lead to better/worse performance

     - questions, grade/20
-  - how close to deadline submission is, corresponding performance
+  - 2how close to deadline submission is, corresponding performance

     - look at moodle datasets, make separate csv files for each year
     - completed, grade/20
-  - time taken and corresponding grade
+  - time taken and corresponding grade - not very helpful for performance, but cheating!

     - time taken, grade/20
-  - time of day and corresponding grade
+  - 1time of day and corresponding grade

     - started on, grade/20
   - cheating/collaboration detection -- highlights certain student ids